 However, if you attend a community college for two years, that means you may be able to live home and save yourself hundreds of dollars every month in utilities and rent expenses.
-While it might not be as exciting as living in your own dorm room away from home, graduating with over $40,000 in debt is not that exciting either.
+While it might not be as exciting as living in a dorm room away from home, graduating with over $40,000 in debt is not that exciting either.

 Going to a community college allows you to see how it goes for a little bit at a much lower expense than going to a four-year university.
-Explore various fields or classes to decide if your chosen major is really the one you want to pursue after all.
+Explore various fields or classes to decide if your chosen major is the one you want to pursue after all.

 How Do You Save Money?

 College is costly, and not all families can save for a four-year college.
 Learn how a community college could help you bring costs down so you can save money:

 - You could save a portion of your job earnings and put it into a 529 plan.
 The 529 plan earnings grow tax-free.
 You might also qualify for an extra state tax credit or state income tax deduction for your contributions.

 - Start to look and apply for scholarships.
 Around 12.7% (one in eight students) in Bachelor's degree programs pay their costs using private scholarships.